 Llama coats can be different from animal to animal—you may get fantastic fiber from one and mostly guard hair from another.
 That’s why dehairing is important to me.
 Llama’s fiber yield (weight) after washing is 90 percent, which means that less than 10 percent is lanolin.
 It is odorless and hypoallergenic.
 The yield per animal is approximately two+ to four+ pounds per shearing, and the animals are sheared every one to three years.

 Pygora fiber is very soft and silky and has great luster and loft.
-The yield is not as great as with llamas and alpacas, so Pygora fiber is pricier.
+The yield is not as great as other animals and needs to be dehaired, most successful at a fiber mill.
+Both causing Pygora fiber to be pricier but a LOVELY fiber.
 On average, I obtain one pound per animal per semiannual shearing, then lose up to half of that in the dehairing process.
-But it is so lovely that it’s worth it.
-There are three types [classifications] of Pygora fiber and all three are represented on our farm.
-It is one of the unique characteristics of the Pygora; the fiber can grow in one of three ways, yet still be considered Pygora. in the end the fiber is basically all the same.
+There are three types [descriptions of growth- not a grading) of Pygora fiber and all three are represented on our farm.
+It is one of the unique characteristics of the Pygora; the fiber can grow in one of three ways, yet still be considered Pygora.
+In the end the fiber is basically all the same.
 An animal can have a fiber growth pattern called an A, which means it resembles Angora; or a B, which is a combination of A & C; or a C, which is like Cashmere.
-I combine many of my fibers in spinning and many of my garments have a mix of llama, alpaca, and sometimes Pygora, in a single item.
+I combine many of my fibers in spinning and many of my garments have a mix of Llama, Alpaca, and sometimes Pygora, in a single item.